my-cumbria-logo, my-cumbria-logo Toggle navigation

 Personal files/data

-6. I only use a UoC-provided device (desktop computer, laptop computer and/or smart phone), so does this change affect me?
+5. I only use a UoC-provided device (desktop computer, laptop computer and/or smart phone), so do these security controls affect me?

-No, this change does not affect the use of UoC-provided devices; they will continue to work in the same way.
+No, the security controls do not affect the use of UoC-provided devices; they will continue to work in the same way.

-No, students’ personal devices will not be affected; they are out of scope of Cyber Essentials.
+No, students’ personal devices are not subject to the controls; they are out of scope of Cyber Essentials.

-The Microsoft security system will automatically check this when you attempt to log-in.
+The Microsoft security system will automatically check this when you set up the controls, and each time that you attempt to log-in.
 If you would also like to find out for yourself, then the below links provide this information for many (but not all) devices:

 Android https://endoflife.date/android (see long list on left hand side)